10 Medicinal Herbs Every Beginner Should Grow

 Harvesting

 Harvest leaves before the plant flowers for the best flavor and highest medicinal content.
-Cut stems back by about one-third — the plant will bush out and give you multiple harvests per season.
+Cut stems back by about one-third, and the plant will bush out and give you multiple harvests per season.

 Simple Preparation: Fresh Lemon Balm Tea